August 2026 skilled migration changes — what is different and who is affected

 • Structured next steps before filing

-Audience: Applicants already tracking New Zealand skilled work who need to separate current SMC logic from future pathways.
+Audience: Applicants already tracking skilled work or occupation-list planning who need to separate current filing options from future policy monitoring.

 Source & freshness